GoogleCloudPlatform/covid-19-open-data/README.md

 ### Data updates
 The data for each table is updated at least daily.
-Individual tables, for example [Epidemiology](./docs/table-epidemiology.md), have fresher data than the [main table](#main-table) and are updated multiple times a day.
+Individual tables, for example [Epidemiology](./docs/table-epidemiology.md), have fresher data than the [aggregated table](#aggregated-table) and are updated multiple times a day.
 Each individual data source has its own update schedule and some are not updated in a regular interval; the data tables hosted here only reflect the latest data published by the sources.